wpexpertsio/password-protected/readme.txt

 == Screenshots ==

 1. Login page perfectly mimicks the WordPress login.
-2. Integrates seamlessly into your WordPress privacy settings.
+2. Integrates seamlessly into your WordPress reading settings in WordPress 3.5+.
+3. Integrates into your WordPress privacy settings in earlier versions of WordPress.

 == Changelog ==